Skip to Main Content

 The State of Texas does not require an employer to offer employees parental leave and does not have a state law equivalent to the FMLA.

 State employees who have been employed for fewer than 12 months or who worked fewer than 1,250 hours during the 12-month period preceding the beginning of leave are eligible to take an unpaid parental leave of absence not to exceed 12 weeks.
+The employee must first use all available paid vacation and sick time while taking the leave, and the remainder of the leave is unpaid.
 This authorized leave begins on the date of the birth of a natural child of the employee or the adoption by or foster care placement with the employee of a child younger than three years of age.
-Tex.
-Gov't Code § 661.913.
+(Tex.
+Gov't Code § 661.913).

 Other Leave